-Unionized Employees -- Town employees covered by a collective bargaining agreement should refer to their collective bargaining agreement, because where conflicts arise contractual terms and practices govern.
-Town employees covered by a collective bargaining agreement are subject to the Proper Use of Sick Leave or Abuse of Sick Leave policies.,
+Union Unionized Employees -An employee who is a member of a collective bargaining unit is not-Town employees covered by the Sick Leave provisions set forth immediately above, except for Proper Use of Sick Leave, and a collective bargaining agreement should refer to the applicable refer to their collective bargaining agreement.
+The Supervisors in the Police Department that, because where conflicts arise contractual terms and practices govern.
+Town employees covered by a collective bargaining agreement are non-unionized will receive benefits at least at the minimum of the negotiated Police Contract.
+(Amended November 20, 2013) subject to the Proper Use of Sick Leave or Abuse of Sick Leave policies.,